 The brain is the seat of the mind, but it is not really the mind.
 The mind is pure energy.
 The yogis use the analogy that the brain is like a light bulb and the mind is the light that illuminates the bulb.
 The nervous system is like the wires that conduct the energy.
 The mind has many aspects both conscious and subconscious.
 The vast majority of the mind lies in the realm of the subconscious.
 It is the subconscious mind that motivates many of our thoughts and actions.
 One of the main aspects of the path of meditation is the navigation of the subconscious mind.
 Shedding light on the subconscious mind helps us know ourselves on all levels and to eventually gain knowledge of the Self.

 The mind can be described by its four aspects – chitta, manas, ahamkara, and buddhi.
-Chitta is the aspect of mind which is the storehouse for all memories, experiences, and subtle impressions.
+Chitta is the aspect of mind which is the storehouse for all memories, experiences and subtle impressions.
 Chitta is basically the subconscious mind.
-Manas plays the role as the perceiver.
+Manas plays the role of the perceiver.
 It interprets input from the senses which then get stored in chitta.
 Manas is sort of the manager of the mind and processes input.
-Ahamkara is the aspect of mind which deals with self identity, sense of self, or ego.
-Lastly there is Buddhi.
+Ahamkara is the aspect of mind which deals with self-identity, sense of self, or ego.
+Lastly, there is Buddhi.
 Buddhi is the intellect – the aspect of mind which can discriminate between what is right or wrong.
 Buddhi is capable of higher thinking.